Blackfell/netgopher/README.md

 ## Basic Usage

 The simplest examples are the classic netcat connect and listen functions.
-You can try this out with a pair of listeners:
+You can try this out with a listener/conneciton pair:

 ![Listener & connect example image](assets/basic.gif)